 Duplication of Regulations: We helped amend the Ag Lands and Practices Act to prevent local governments from assessing duplicate regulations and fees on farms regulated at the state or federal level.

 Water Policy: We helped prevent the Environmental Protection Agency from overstepping its regulatory duties by passing legislation that protected our objective of a state-run nutrient program to keep Florida’s waterways clean.

 Agricultural Certification: We helped pass a bill that recognizes the critical need for agricultural careers in the state and provides a path for the approval of more agricultural certifications for students.

 Farm Bureau Legislative Days

 Each year, Farm Bureau members visit Tallahassee to meet with state lawmakers to discuss public policy issues that affect agriculture.
-During this trip a Taste of Agriculture reception is held to celebrate the family farmers and the importance of agriculture to our state.
-This year, the event was held March 7-8.
+During this trip, a Taste of Agriculture reception is held to celebrate the family farmers and the importance of agriculture to our state.
+Farm Bureau Legislative Days will be held Jan 29-30, 2018.

 From tax policy to protection of water quality, we ensure the needs of the farming and rural communities are priorities.